thirdtank/brut/brutrb.com/javascript.md

 # JavaScript

 Brut provides basic bundling using [esbuild](https://esbuild.github.io/).
+You can use any front-end framework with Brut, but you don't have to use one.

-Brut does not support nor prevent the use of any front-end framework.
-Brut does, however, include [BrutJS](/brut-js), a lightweight library of HTML custom elements and utility code.
+Brut provides [BrutJS](/brut-js), which is a lightweight library of HTML custom elements and utility code.
 These elements can provide a fair bit of front-end functionality using progressive enhancement without the need for a framework.

 ## Overview